-Bullish Q&A: Half-Shaved Haircuts, Interviews, and Lady-Mentors
+Bullish Q&A: Half-Shaved Haircuts, Interviews, and Mentors

 I was just reading through some of your articles (I reread them when I’m in need of career strength) and I’m in the process of girding my loins and applying to jobs out of state and moving, all the while planning a wedding.